 - Jimmy Dean’s sausage!

-- Cotton balls, I have yet to find a cotton ball.
+- Cotton balls, I have yet to find cotton balls.

-- I miss Mccormick’s seasoning packets! especially the spaghetti seasoning.
-We have something like this here, but it’s just not the same!
+- I miss Mccormick’s seasoning packets!
+Especially the spaghetti seasoning.
+We have something like this here, but it’s not the same!

 - Lucky Charms, I miss unhealthy cereal!!